verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] It's insulting to human beings to think that only a system of rewards and punishment can keep you decent.
 - [ ] I love women rights, but I'm more interested in women wrongs.
 - [ ] Every curve in your body fulfills its promise.
+- [ ] I'm a lip reader and I can also read upside down.